radarlabs/radar-sdk-ios/MIGRATION.md

 # Migration guides

+# 3.13.x to 3.14.x

+- The `Radar.requestBackgroundLocationPermission` is temporary disabled to facilitate improvements and refactors to handling location permission request lifecycle.

 ## 3.12.x to 3.13.x
 -  The `Radar.trackVerified()` method now returns `token: RadarVerifiedLocationToken`, which includes `user`, `events`, `token,`, `expiresAt`, `expiresIn`, and `passed`.
 The `Radar.trackVerifiedToken()` method has been removed, since `Radar.trackVerified()` now returns a signed JWT.